 Next, let’s reuse!
 Very similar to our single-use swaps, reusing is all about extending the life of the products you use.
 Instead of using that plastic food storage container you got with takeout once, wash it and use it again and again!
-Same goes for that plastic spoon you accidentally got with your food delivery.
+The same goes for that plastic spoon you accidentally got with your food delivery.
 You can also find creative ways to repurpose things that can’t be used for their original purpose.
 For example, toothbrush handles can easily become planter pot markers.

 Last but not least, recycle!
 Most cities have recycling collection – so do a bit of research about what can and can’t be recycled in your area.
 Recycling gives used products a new life, and keeps waste out of our landfills!
 Check out the blog 7 Surprising Things You Can’t Recycle Curbside for more recycling tips and tricks.

 Cleaning and laundry probably aren’t something you think about a whole lot…but they can be incredibly wasteful.
 When it comes to cleaning products, look for dish soap that comes plastic-free and toxin-free, refillable glass spray bottles, toxin-free all-purpose sprays, and brushes, gloves, and tools that are made from eco-friendly materials.
 For laundry, swap out single-use dryer sheets (which can actually damage your clothes!) for reusable dryer balls.
 Look for laundry detergent or powder that has high-quality, toxin-free ingredients.
 You can even use a plastic-free stain stick for spots!